HimoriK/book/src/ch05-01-defining-structs.md

 the values from another instance, but changes some.
 You can do this using *struct update syntax*.

-First, in Listing 5-6 we show how to create a new `User` instance in `user2` regularly, without the update syntax.
-We set a new value for `email` but otherwise use the same values from `user1` that we created in Listing 5-2.

 <span class="filename">Filename: src/main.rs</span>

 ```rust